TeamExtreme0/Base-of-Self-aware-Ai/Base of Self-Aware AI/readme.txt

-2. Error you will see pyaudio module not found step 1: go to this link >> https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio step 2: open terminal step 3: run command >> pip install "downloaded pyaudio file"
+2. Error you will see pyaudio module not found step 1: go to this link >> https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio step 2: Download this file as your python version step 3: open terminal step 4: run command >> pip install "./filename"

 And your Error is solved..
 happy Coding....